 Your mailing list contains bad email addresses

-- You have low open rate and you are not the sender to trust
+You have low open rate and you are not the sender to trust

-The one more reason of the low open rate may be the rare and irregular sending campaigns.
+The one more reason for the low open rate may be the rare and irregular sending campaigns.
 If so, subscribers can just forget you, your company, the reason they’ve subscribed and mark email as spam.
 Work out a marketing strategy and keep up the sending plan.

-- Your IP address is blacklisted because it was used for spamming (even if it wasn’t you who sent spam)
+Your IP address is blacklisted because it was used for spamming (even if it wasn’t you who sent spam)

-- There isn’t an unsubscribe link in your email message
+There isn’t an unsubscribe link in your email message

 Advice: Create and place a noticeable unsubscribe link.
 And immediately stop bulk mailings to the persons who don’t want to receive your messages.

 Are you interested in the reasons they unsubscribe?
 Create a special unsubscribe page.

-- Your email is all one big image
+Your email is all one big image

 Advice: Create an HTML template that includes both types of contents – text and images.
 Do not use large background images.
 Spam filters easily detect image-based newsletters and ‘kill them with no regret’.

-- Email message template contains bad html code
+Email message template contains bad HTML code

-- Email content contains spam words
+Email content contains spam words

-- You do not test emails before sending
+You do not test emails before sending

 Prepare a web-version of your email if necessary.

-- You send boring newsletters
+You send boring newsletters